-On March 12, 2020, ECBAWM and co-counsel the Legal Aid Society filed a lawsuit against the City of New York and several NYPD officers on behalf of an anonymous woman, “Jane Doe,” who was arrested and shackled when she was forty weeks and two days pregnant.
+On March 12, 2020, ECBAWM and co-counsel the Legal Aid Society filed a lawsuit against the City of New York and several NYPD officers on behalf of an anonymous woman, “Jane Doe,” who was arrested and shackled when she was 40 weeks and two days pregnant.
 The minor charges on which Ms. Doe was arrested were ultimately dismissed.

 NYPD officers forced Ms. Doe to labor alone in a holding cell at the NYPD’s 75th Precinct in Brooklyn while they celebrated at a holiday party.
 When officers finally agreed to seek medical care for Ms. Doe, they handcuffed and shackled her to an ambulance gurney and hospital bed.
 They removed the restraints only just before Ms. Doe delivered her newborn son and replaced them almost immediately after.
 After her baby was transferred to the NICU, officers would not permit Ms. Doe to visit him without first shackling her legs together.